security-notes/infobyte-faraday-wiki/Basic-plugin-development.md

     def parseOutputString(self, output, debug = False):
 This method will be called when the command finished executing and the complete output will be received to work with it
-Using the output the plugin can create and add hosts, interfaces, services, etc.
+Using the output the plugin can create and add hosts, interfaces, services, vuln, webvuln, credentials, notes.

     def processCommandString(self, username, current_path, command_string):
 With this method a plugin can add aditional arguments to the command that